On the Occasion of My Last Day

 A little barely talking me.

-I may have been different, but YOU could see.
+I may have been different, but

-(You've always known that I'm just me,
+You've always known that I'm just me,

-the perfect me I was meant to be)
+The perfect me I was meant to be.

 Some days I was tough and your patience was tried,